Sid1204/Interactive-Lab-Hub-Fall22/Lab 2/README.md

 2. Look at and give feedback on the Part G. for at least 2 other people in the class (and get 2 people to comment on your Part G!)

+The feedback I received was:
+1. Maybe the clock could suggest de-stressing activities (such as taking a walk or meditating) to help people relax.
+When they do, the stress counter could go down a small amount.
+This would need to be an activity that can be conducted safely by the individual in question.
+Overall, a much better way to address stress than asking the person to go to sleep.
+2. Maybe the stress could automatically decay at a slow rate over time.
+3. A quiz that measures one's freshness using the two buttons as A and B options.
+This quiz can then be used to do various things, such as calibrating your stress ceiling for the day.
+4. Possibly use the other button to take away stress from the accumulation, so that when someone has come back from a relaxing activity, they can wind the clock down and then get some work done before they are asked to relax.

 # Lab 2 Part 2

 Pull Interactive Lab Hub updates to your repo.